worproject/edk2-platforms/Platform/Intel/PurleyOpenBoardPkg/Features/LinuxBoot/Readme.md

-linux.efi/initrd.cpio.xz are dummy files.
+linux.efi is a dummy file.
-These dummy files needs to be replaced by building the Linux Kernel.
+These dummy files needs to be replaced by building the Linux Kernel with an Integrated Initrd.

+1. Follow u-root https://github.com/u-root/u-root#readme to compile an initrd
-1. Follow directions on http://osresearch.net/Building/ to compile the heads kernel and initrd for qemu-system_x86_64
+2. Follow directions on http://osresearch.net/Building/ to integrate initrd and compile the heads kernel
-2. Copy the following built files
-(1) initrd.cpio.xz  to LinuxBoot/LinuxBinaries/initrd.cpio.xz
-(2) bzimage to LinuxBoot/LinuxBinaries/linux.efi
+3. Copy bzimage with integrated initrd to LinuxBoot/LinuxBinaries/linux.efi